ahadb802/bookstore/README.md

 ## 🛠 Built With <a name="built-with"></a>

-- HTML, CSS, JavaScript, Reactjs
+- HTML, CSS, JavaScript, Reactjs,redux

 <!-- Features -->